Shaka Smart: Coaching style

 At VCU, Smart's teams employed a high-pressure style of play known as "havoc".
 In this style, offense is based on attacking inside and the defense heavily utilizes full court pressure, double teams, and traps to force turnovers and disrupt opposing offenses.
 At Texas, Smart employed this style less frequently.

 Smart has been described as a relationship builder and been noted for his ability to increase team camaraderie.

 Head coaching record

 Personal life

 Smart was named after the Zulu monarch Shaka kaSenzangakhona.
 Though often teased about his name growing up, Smart has said being named Shaka was the "best thing" his father did for him.
 Smart's middle name, Dingani, is a Ndebele word meaning "one who is searching".

-Smart is married to Maya Payne Smart, an author and professor at Marquette.
+Smart is married to Maya Payne Smart, an author and professor at Marquette University.
 The couple have one child.
-He has six siblings: Sekou Lumumba, Alfie Olson, Ifoma Smart, Anika Aduesa Smart, Nkosi Mandela Smart, and J.M.
-Tyree.
+He has six siblings.

 Smart campaigned for Barack Obama in Florida in 2008 and Virginia in 2012.